Notre Dame Cathedral – A masterpiece of Gothic architecture

 Notre Dame Cathedral – Portal of the Last Judgment

-The central portal, the Portal of the Last Judgment is framed by the Portal to the Virgin to the left (when facing Notre Dame Cathderal) and the Portal to Sainte-Anne to the right.
+The Portal of the Last Judgment is framed by the Portal to the Virgin and the Portal to Sainte-Anne.

-The construction of the Portal of the Last Judgment by St Matthew was completed in the 1220s-1230s, after that of the other two portals.
+The construction of the Portal of the Last Judgment by St Matthew was completed in the 1220s-1230s, after the other two portals.

 The tympanum is adorned with an impressive sculpture of Christ seated on His Throne of Majesty.